Moheen-Shah/Listing-App-Task/README.md

 The project includes the following functionalities:

 1. **Listing Component with Pagination and Filters**
-   - Created a listing component that displays user data fetched from the API.
+   - Created a modular listing component that displays user data fetched from the API.
    - Implemented pagination for better user experience.
    - Added gender filters that persist when navigating through pages.